 At Lion, our core purpose is to bring people together to be sociable and live well.

-At Lion, our people are critical to the success of our business.
-We’re committed to helping them be the best they can be to really make a difference, and have a great time doing it.
+At Lion, our people are central to the success of our business.
+We’re committed to helping them be the best they can be to really make a difference and have a great time doing it.

 The latest from Lion

-We offer an outstanding portfolio of Australian beers, including iconic trademarks and newer, innovative takes on the category.
-Lion also markets several leading international brands here.Find out more
+Lion is proud to offer a broad portfolio of Australian beers including iconic trademarks and modern, innovative takes on the category.
+We also market several leading international brands.Find out more

 PEOPLE & CAREERS

-Committed to helping people be the best they can be
+We help people to be the best they can be.

-• James Squire, convicted highway robber and publican, produces the first commercial ale and becomes Australia's first brewer.
-His legacy now lives on through Lion's Malt Shovel Brewery, which adopts the James Squire name for its unique range of handcrafted beers.
+• James Squire, convicted highway robber and publican, produces the first commercial ale.
+His legacy lives on through Lion's Malt Shovel Brewery, which bears the James Squire name for its unique range of handcrafted beers.

 • LD Nathan established as a trading company in Russell, New Zealand and moved to Auckland soon after.